pretix/pretix-docs/docs/tutorial/organizer-account.md

 Your input into the "Contact address" field will be displayed publicly to allow your customers to contact you.

-You can add an info text to your organizer account.
-The info text is not displayed anywhere by default, but you can use this in ticket templates if you want to.

 Confirm your changes on the "General" tab by clicking the :btn:Save: button on the bottom of the page.

 ## Localization